-Topic Policy/ Strategy No. Policy/Strategy Title General Plan Policy/Strategy Text Responsible Department(s) Funding Source(s) Time Frame Comment HOUSING AFFORDABILITY Strategy HE- 2.3.1 Office and Industrial Housing Mitigation Program The City will continue to implement the Office and Industrial Housing Mitigation Program.
-This program requires that developers of office, commercial and industrial space pay a mitigation fee, which will then be used to support affordable housing in the City of Cupertino.
-These mitigation fees are collected and deposited in the City's Below Market-Rate Affordable Housing Fund (BMR AHF).
-Community Development - Planning and Housing BMR AHF IM A review/ update to the BMR fees in underway.
-HOUSING AFFORDABILITY Strategy HE-2.3.2 Residential Housing Mitigation Program The City will continue to implement the Residential Housing Mitigation Program to mitigate the need for affordable housing created by new market-rate residential development.
+Topic Policy/ Strategy No. Policy/Strategy Title General Plan Policy/Strategy Text Responsible Department(s) Funding Source(s) Time Frame Comment HOUSING AFFORDABILITY Strategy HE- 2.3.1 Office and Industrial Housing Mitigation Program requires that developers of office, commercial and industrial space pay a mitigation fee, which will then be Community Development - Planning and Housing BMR AHF I IVI A review/ update to the BMR fees in underway.
+HOUSING AFFORDABILITY Strategy HE- 2.3.2 Residential Housing Mitigation Program The City will continue to implement the Residential Housing Mitigation Program to mitigate the need for affordable housing created by new market-rate residential development.
 This program applies to new residential development.
 Mitigation includes either the payment of the "Housing Mitigation" fee or the provision of a Below Market-Rate (BMR) unit or units.
 Projects of seven or more for-sale units must provide on-site BMR units.
 Projects of six units or fewer for-sale units can either build one BMR unit or pay the Housing Mitigation fee.
 Developers of market-rate rental units, where the units cannot be sold individually, must pay the Housing Mitigation fee to the BMR AHF.
 The BMR program specifies the following: a.
 Priority.
 To the extent permitted by law, priority for occupancy is given to Cupertino residents, Cupertino full-time employees, and Cupertino public service employees as defined in Cupertino's Residential Housing Mitigation Manual. b.
 For-Sale Residential Developments.
 Require 15% for-sale BMR units in all residential developments where the units can be sold individually (including single-family homes, common interest developments, and condominium conversions or allow rental BMR units as allowed in (d) below). c.
 Rental Residential Developments.
 To the extent permitted by law, require 15% rental very low and low-income BMR units in all rental residential developments.
 If the City is not permitted by law to require BMR units in rental residential developments, require payment of the Housing Mitigation Fee. d.
 Rental Alternative.
 Allow rental BMR units in for-sale residential developments, and allow developers of market-rate rental developments to provide on-site rental BMR units.
-If the developer: 1) enters into an agreement limiting rents in exhange for a financial contribution or a type of assistance specified in density bonus law (which includes a variety of regulatory relief); and 2) provides very low-income BMR rental units. e.
-Affordable Prices and Rents.
-Establish guidelines for affordabl BMR AHF Con.
-The City has collected \$107,226.54 in BMR mitigation fees in the calendar year 2019.
+If the developer: 1) enters into an agreement limiting rents in exhange for a financial contribution or a type of assistance specified in density bonus law (which includes a variety of regulatory relief); and 2) provides very low-income BMR or Housing Mitigation fee requirement by making land available for the City or a BMR AHF The City has collected \$107,226.54 in BMR mitigation fees in the calendar year 2019.